- A balcony is a game-changer if you have a small home or apartment

 Decorate the Walls

 You might only have a few square feet of space on your balcony.
-So, why not get creative and make the most of your wall space?
+So, why not get creative and maximize your wall space?

-There are many ways you can decorate your balcony walls, so don’t be afraid to think outside the box.
+You can decorate your balcony walls in many ways, so don’t be afraid to think outside the box.
 And when you use the wall space, it draws the eye upward and makes the balcony look larger.

 Add Trailing Plants to the Balcony Rail